TimerErTim/downlomatic/CONTRIBUTING.md

 series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 Now you are ready to directly make changes and improvements to this repository!
-Feel free to ask for help - every expert was once a beginner :blush:
+Feel free to ask for help - every expert was once a beginner :wink:

 ## Getting Started